danielladerman/Voice-Agent/README.md

-# AI Voice Agent
+# AI Voice Agent with Dynamic RAG and Conversation Logging

-This project is a conversational AI voice agent capable of real-time, spoken conversations.
-It leverages a Retrieval-Augmented Generation (RAG) pipeline to answer questions based on a custom knowledge base.
+This project is a sophisticated conversational AI voice agent that engages in real-time, spoken conversations.
+It leverages a dynamic, per-turn Retrieval-Augmented Generation (RAG) pipeline to provide context-aware answers and logs all communication details to a PostgreSQL database.

 ## Core Technologies